Science at Overleigh St Mary’s C of E Primary School

 Science begins in the EYFS with the Understanding the World area of development.
 In the EYFS the children will explore the world around them making observations of what they see and asking questions about how and why things happen.
 The experiences the children encounter in the EYFS are the foundations on which scientific knowledge and concepts of subsequent key stages are built.

 The content of our curriculum follows a sequence of scientific concepts and knowledge acquisition.
 We believe that it is important children develop a secure understanding of each key block of knowledge and concept in order to progress to the next stage.
 Therefore, topics and concepts will be re-visited and built upon as the children move through each Key Stage, adding layers of depth to their scientific understanding.
 Here at Overleigh the children will know and understand between 3-6 key pieces of scientific knowledge by the end of each topic.
 In addition to this between 5-10 pieces of key vocabulary will be explicitly taught.
 The content is progressive, building on prior knowledge and introducing new knowledge as they move through the school.
-This knowledge and vocabulary is identified in the medium term planning and on the ‘Topic Boards’ that the children use in the classroom.
+This knowledge and vocabulary is identified in the medium term planning, on the knowledge organisers and on the ‘Topic Boards’ that the children use in the classroom.
 This new vocabulary builds on vocabulary previously taught.

 “The quality and variety of language that pupils hear and speak are key factors in developing their scientific vocabulary and articulating scientific concepts clearly and precisely”.
 (NC Science 2014).